 Flashbacks are the one symptom that most characterizes the withdrawal period.
 They can occur days, months, or even years after one’s last LSD dose.
 During flashbacks, the user can experience hallucinations, fear, and even psychosis, known as a “bad trip.”
 The treatment for these unusual and unexpected withdrawal episodes is based on a benzodiazepine or antipsychotic medication.

-Unfortunately, these remedies cannot eliminate the psychological side effects of LSD withdrawal, but they can alleviate some of the symptoms and provide a sense of calmness.
+Unfortunately, these remedies cannot eliminate the psychological side effects of LSD withdrawal, but they can alleviate some of the symptoms and provide a sense of calmness to prevent the LSD relapse.

 What factors affect LSD withdrawal symptoms?